el-tocino/localcroft/precise/Precise.md

 #### data

+You should pick a wakeword with at least three syllables or two words making three or more syllables, preferrably that do not have a lot of similar sounding rhymes.

-The more data, the better up til about 50k samples.
+The more data you can collect, the better, up to about 50k samples.
 I've collected over 300 total wake word and about 5000 fake word samples (including generated sounds).
 If you're using local uploads, you can review those and add them to your dataset.
 Once you have collected your data, try and have an 80/20 training/test split.  ie, for 100 clips, 80 go to the wakewords folder, 20 go to the test/wakewords folder.
 In a ten minute span, I can, using precise-collect, record about 75 prepared words.

 Having a base of clean wake word samples to start with seems to work best.
 It is important that your core data be sourced as much as possible from your target audience.
 From there it's a matter of testing to see what is best to model.
 Precise modeling runs quickly, even on a cpu, so don't be afraid to start over a few times and try things.